Ipstenu/genericond/readme.txt

 = Aren't they called Genericons with an S? =

 Yes, but Genericon'd is a Zaboo-esque sort of way of saying 'These icons have been genericonified!'
 I was in a The Guild frame of mind.
 Also since this is not the official plugin, I didn't want to use that slug.

+= Are there any known conflicts? =

+* Jetpack 2.3.1 and older had a css conflict.
+This has been resolved in Jetpack 2.3.2, so please upgrade.

 = What are all the codes to use? =